 I received this recipe back in 1978 during the Thanksgiving holidays from my former mother-in-law, Beth.
 But I believe this recipe originated from Kraft and they put it on the back of their miniature marshmallow packages for quite some time.
 It is a fairly simple recipe to follow but BIG on taste.
 Try it sometime–your family with love it.

+Doesn’t Berry Mallow Yam Bake look amazing?
 This is a great casserole to include in your holiday baking.
 Everyone loves it!

 Here’s what I did.

+Wash cranberries.
 Add granulated sugar to the cranberries.
+Stir to combine.

 Remove from oven and cover with marshmallows.

-Here’s another view.
+Scoop out a serving and enjoy!
+John likes eating this as dessert all week!
 Sweet potatoes, cranberries, marshmallows, and a luscious streusal topping with oatmeal, brown sugar, butter, cinnamon and flour.
-Yum, yum.
+This side dish is almost decadent!